kernelci/tuxmake/docs/targets.md

 (target architecture, etc).
 When postprocessing it, make sure to look foo all files inside, regardless of directory depth.

+## dtbs-legacy

+This target builds all DTB files, like `dtbs`, but does not rely on the `dtbs_install` target.
+It's main goal is supporting DTBs in old kernels where `dtbs_install` didn't exist.
+It will be skipped on recent kernels.

 ## kernel

 Builds the Kernel image, which is copied into the output directory.
 The